 With polls showing the NDP gaining ground on the Tories, Ford took dead aim at them, repeatedly using the words "radical" and "extreme" to describe NDP candidates and policies.
-In a tarring-with-one-brush broadside he offered.
-"What is worse than the Liberal broadside he offered, "What is worse than the Liberals - and they're bad - who'd be 10 times worse, would be the NDP."
+In a tarring-with-one-brush broadside he offered, "What is worse than the Liberals - and they're bad - who'd be 10 times worse, would be the NDP."